Skaginn3x/framework/docs/functionality/motors.md

 The run modes can be thought of as
-- just run
+- run
-- just run for some time
+- run for some time
-- just run for some amount
+- run for some amount
-- just go there
+- go there

 These are then hidden behind different apis to facilitate different use cases.